Tribal Health Improvement Program (T-HIP) Manual

 Manual Maintenance

-Notification of manual updates are provided through the weekly web postings under “Recent Website Posts” on the home page of the provider website and under Provider Notices on the provider type page of the provider website.
+Notification of manual updates are provided through the weekly web postings under “Recent Website Posts” at the Home page of the provider website.
 Older versions of the manual may be found through the Archive page on the Provider website.
-Printing the manual material found at this website for long-term use is not advisable.
-Department Policy material is updated periodically and it is the responsibility of the users to check and make sure that the policy they are researching or applying has the correct effective date for their circumstances.
+Printing the manual material found om this website for long-term use is not advisable.
+Department Policy material is updated periodically, and it is the responsibility of the users to check that the policy they are researching or applying has the correct effective date for their circumstances.

 Rule References